 Campus Harvest Food Pantry

-Durham Tech now offers bags of groceries, frozen family meals, and feminine hygiene products to currently enrolled Durham Tech students for pick up on Wednesdays.
+The Campus Harvest Food Pantry has changed to a curbside pick-up model to safely serve our students during COVID-19.
+Durham Tech now offers bags of groceries, frozen family meals, and feminine hygiene products to currently enrolled Durham Tech students for contactless pick up by appointment on Wednesdays and Thursdays.
 After completing the Durham Tech Food Assistance Request form, the food pantry staff will contact you to provide the pick-up address and your scheduled time.